 Amity Warme

-Amity Warme on the Golden Gate route (13a) up El Cap in Yosemite.
+Amity Warme free climbing Golden Gate (5.13b), El Capitan, Yosemite.

 Nutrition is one of the most crucial, but controversial, pieces of the puzzle for athletes.
 Food fuels our hardworking bodies through periods of training, recovering, projecting, and—on occasion—actually sending.
 We can’t do any of the things we love in the gym, on the rock, or in all the little life moments in between without enough gas in the tank to support it all.

 The line between healthy eating and underfueling can be a fine one.
 So how can climbers keep from crossing it?
-Amity Warme, sports dietitian and the newest member of the PhysiVantage pro team, is here to help make sense of it all.
+Amity Warme, sports dietitian and PhysiVantage pro climber, is here to help make sense of it all.
 Here are a few highlights from her recent chat with Ryan Delvin on The Struggle Climbing Show to help you make friends with food again!

 How much does weight really matter?